doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 These steps create a nice summary of the created App Engine service

-Now, it's important to cleanup those environments after the branch is removed.
+Now, it's important to clean up those environments after the branch is removed.

-for that we will create the cleanup workflow
+for that, we will create the cleanup workflow

 ```shell
 touch ./.github/workflows/temp-env-cleanup.yml